 Summary: Trump's victory surprised the experts.
 But the potential for radical change, the alienation that caused it, and the resulting rise of populism have all been discussed at the FM website.
 Here are resources to help you prepare for what lies ahead for America during the next four years.
 Understanding is the first step.
-See tomorrow’s post a closer look at what we can expect during the Trump years.
+See … Continue reading Resources to help you prepare for the Trump years

 Summary: A question from a reader prompts this summary of our situation, fodder for thought before we vote on November 8.
 Perhaps it will spark action some readers on November 9, so that we have better choices in 2020.
 A question from a long-time reader of the FM website.
 "Both candidates are deeply flawed and … Continue reading Are we screwed no matter who wins, Trump or Clinton?

 Summary: Here's a gem amidst the flood of nonsense that is Campaign 2016.
 Berkeley Professor Mark Danner gives a sensible liberal analysis of the Trump phenomenon, with its strengths and biases.
 "Like Hercules, Donald Trump is a work of fiction." --- From “An Open Letter to Trump Voters from His Top Strategist-Turned-Defector” by Stephanie Cegielski … Continue reading Prof Danner looks at “The Magic of Donald Trump”